 Recently Netflix released a documentary, “The Social Dilemma,” aimed at social networking dangers.
-In it, they expose tech companies for designing their platforms to be addictive.
+In it, they expose tech companies to designing their platforms to be addictive.
 While some critics have called the documentary overly dramatic, the BBC took the time to talk to former Silicone Valley techies.

-Sandy Parakilas, a former Facebook employee, said, “You have a business model designed to engage you and get you to basically suck as much time out of your life as possible and then selling that attention to advertisers.”
+Sandy Parakilas, a former Facebook employee, said, “You have a business model designed to engage you and get you to basically suck as much time out of your life as possible and then sell that attention to advertisers.”

 Sean Parker, Facebook’s founding president, stated that the company was “exploiting a vulnerability in human psychology.”

-As social media companies compete for our attention by creating the infinite scroll, like buttons, and short videos that refresh to continuously new content, how do we ensure our teenage drivers aren’t checking their phone while on the road?
+As social media companies compete for our attention by creating the infinite scroll, like buttons, and short videos that refresh to continuously new content, how do we ensure our teenage drivers aren’t checking their phones while on the road?